 The critical issue is disjunction.
 Epistemically, it is a very common situation that we believe in a disjunction A-or-B, but have no idea which of the disjuncts A and B obtains.
 By contrast, a disjunction A-or-B can only be true, if at least one of the disjuncts is true; truth cannot be unopinionated.
-More specifically, in epistemic theories such as the pragmatic one, there seems to be a problem about the law of excluded middle "A or not-A", since we may apparently be forever unjustified in asserting A and in asserting non-A.
+More specifically, in epistemic theories such as the pragmatic one, there seems to be a problem about the law of excluded middle "A or not-A", since we may apparently be forever unjustified in asserting A and in asserting non-A. Intuitionistic logic has therefore abandoned the law of excluded middle.

 However, as I have explained the pragmatic theory of truth, this consequence does not threaten, or so it seems to me.
 The basic principle of pragmatic truth postulated that, if A is true, there will be true reasons for A and, hence, against non-A. This entails that every disjunction will be resolved in the limit.
-Of course, this very sketchy argument should be carefully checked.
+Of course, this very sketchy argument should be carefully checked2.

 Finally, a notion of truth should be objective in some sense.
-In the beginning of my lecture I ridiculed the idea of truth for you and truth for me.
+In the beginning of this paper I ridiculed the idea of truth for you and truth for me.
 However, is the pragmatic theory any better?
 Why shouldn't your limit of inquiry not widely diverge from my limit?
 A good question, to which I have only a partial answer.

 First, I would like to emphasize that, if we are to get any objectivity, we need to appeal to the limit of inquiry.
 At each finite state of inquiry we may find arbitrary disagreement and arbitrary error.
-Therefore, no consensus theory of truth will do in any finite time, even if the consensus is reached in free, sovereign, and uncoerced dialogue, as Jürgen Habermas has conceived it.
+Therefore, no consensus theory of truth will do in any finite time, even if the consensus is reached in free and sovereign dialogue.
 This is so simply because any finite evidence may be misleading for everyone.
-This can be different only in that counterfactual limit of inquiry referred to in the pragmatic theory.
+This can change only in that counterfactual limit of inquiry referred to in the pragmatic theory.

-But is it actually different in the counterfactual limit of inquiry?
+But is the situation actually different in the counterfactual limit of inquiry?
 Peirce had the idea that objective reality will enforce agreement upon us in the limit; recall my quote above that truth is "fated to be ultimately agreed to by all who investigate".
 However, this idea may obstruct the pragmatic project.
 Objective reality may be an ontological explanation of agreement within the external third-person perspective, but the pragmatic theory must attempt to secure it by internal conditions on the epistemological first-person perspective.

 Is this feasible?
 I am not sure.
 In the Bayesian context, we have theorems about agreement in the limit.
-That is, if we all are so rational to start with a symmetric probability distribution regarding some empirical field governed by some statistical law, and if we satisfy some further rationality requirement, then evidence will lead us to agree on the right statistical law, however diverging our starting points otherwise.
+That is, if we all rationally start with a symmetric probability distribution regarding some empirical field governed by some statistical law, and if we satisfy some further rationality requirement, then evidence will lead us to agree on the right statistical law, however diverging our starting points otherwise.
 This is what Bruno de Finetti's famous representation theorem entails.
-This theorem can be carried over to ranking theory.
+This theorem can be carried over to ranking theory3.
 So, there is at least partial success.
-I would like to think that it can be generalized far beyond the restricted setting of those theorems.
-However, this may well be wishful thinking.
+I